SafwanKhan112358/Quotr/README.md

 This is a chrome extension that's designed to generate quotes, in response to a user's emotions

-Here's the application's flow:
+The application's flow:
 1. The user clicks on the chrome extension's icon, and a grid of emotions appears
 2. The user can select an emotion
-3. This emotion is sent to an API, which generates a quote based on that emotion
+3. This emotion is sent, as a query, to a REST API, which generates a quote based on that emotion
+4. A black overlay, with the quote, appears over the user's active browser window

 A visual representation of the application's flow can be seen here: